 Let us recall the definitions of Cayley polytopes and lattice width.

-\begin{defn} Let $P$ be a lattice polytope in $\R^n$ and $r$ a positive integer.
-We say $P$ is a Cayley polytope of length $r+1$ if there exists a lattice projection onto a unimodular $r$-simplex.
-A unimodular $r$-simplex is a lattice polytope in $\R^r$ which is identified with the convex hull of $0,e_1,\ldots,e_r$ by a $\Z$-affine translation. \end{defn}
+\begin{defn} Let $P$ be a lattice polytope in $\R^n$ and $r$ be a positive integer.
+We say $P$ is a Cayley polytope of length $r+1$ if there exists a lattice projection $\R^n \arw \R^r$ which maps $P$ onto a unimodular $r$-simplex.
+A unimodular $r$-simplex is a lattice polytope which is identified with the convex hull of $0,e_1,\ldots,e_r$ in $\R^r$ by a $\Z$-affine translation. \end{defn}

 \begin{defn} Let $P$ be a lattice polytope in $\R^n$.
 The lattice width of $P$ is the minimum of $\max_{u \in P} \langle u,v \rangle - \min_{u \in P} \langle u,v \rangle$ over all non-zero integer linear forms $v$. \end{defn}